rouke-broersma/rouke-broersma.github.io/src/content/post/2023/02/21/approve-private-endpoint-connections-with-bicep.md

 date: 2023-02-21T18:32:41Z
 subtitle: "With Bicep"
 image: "/content/approve-private-endpoint-connections-with-bicep/taylor-vick-M5tzZtFCOfs-unsplash.jpg"
 summary: "Managing private endpoint connections - especially across Azure AD tenants - can be a chore.
 In many cases you will have to do this manually and often you will need elevated permissions.
-But usually your deployment pipeline already has sufficient permissions on the resource to approve the endpoint connection, so it would be much more convenient if we could make the approval a part of our desired state config."
+Though usually your deployment pipeline already has sufficient permissions on the resource to approve the endpoint connection, so it would be much more convenient if we could make the approval a part of our desired state config."
 tags: ["Azure", "AKS", "Kubernetes", "Private Link", "Private Endpoint"]
 series: ["Private Link"]
 ---

 Managing private endpoint connections - especially across Azure AD tenants - can be a chore.
 In many cases you will have to do this manually and often you will need elevated permissions.
-But usually your deployment pipeline already has sufficient permissions on the resource to approve the endpoint connection, so it would be much more convenient if we could make the approval a part of our desired state config.
+Though usually your deployment pipeline already has sufficient permissions on the resource to approve the endpoint connection, so it would be much more convenient if we could make the approval a part of our desired state config.

 ### Approve a private endpoint with Bicep